Scores

 2023

-Unique, handmade concertina book, monoprint from hand drawn marks on Fabriano 5 300g paper, millboard cover, 8x8x105cm
+unique, handmade concertina book, monoprint from hand drawn marks on Fabriano 5 300g paper, millboard cover, 8x8x105cm

 A graphic musical score is made from the ‘performative drawing’ process forming a monoprint, which is randomly cut up and assembled into the form of a concertina book, to lead a performance from left to right, start to finish.
+The act of giving the graphic score to the performer brings about the possibility of sound or the absence of it reflected in the embossed depression of the strings.

 Methods of knowing and reassessing #2